christopher-k-c/SEI-64_PROJECT_TWO/README.md

 ### Bugs

 - Login alert message works but the logout messaging does not.
+- When updating or adding a phone number to a user, if the first digit in the phone if a zero it will not save or display.

 ### Key Learnings & Wins

 - I implemented a Bootstrap theme for the first time.
-- I implemented Authentication and Athorisation for a full stack web application for the first time.
+- I implemented Authentication and Authorisation for a full stack web application for the first time.
+- Also related to the phone number, there needs to be a min and maximum digit rule applied to the input, and can place as many or as few digits as the user likes into this input.